surniaulula/wpsso-add-five-stars/readme.txt

 <!-- about -->

-**The WPSSO Add Five Stars add-on will include a 5 star rating and review from the site organization in the Schema markup if:**
+**Includes a 5 star rating and review from the site organization in Schema markup:**

-1. The Schema markup for the document does not already have an 'aggregateRating' property.
+1. If the Schema markup does not already have an 'aggregateRating' property.
-2. Google allows an 'aggregateRating' property for the document Schema type.
+2. If Google allows an 'aggregateRating' property for that Schema type.

-**Google allows an 'aggregateRating' property only for these Schema types and their sub-types:**
+Note that Google allows an 'aggregateRating' property for these Schema types and their sub-types:

 * Book
 * Course